Besides happiness and joy, motherhood also brings other emotions.

 Drama, comedy.
 IMDb 6.9.

-When the mother is her support.
+When your imagination is your support.

 This time, Charlize Theron reincarnates as a 40-year-old mother of two children who decided on a third child.
 While not suffering from postpartum depression, Theron Marla’s character feels discomfort from her own body, cannot tolerate older children, is tired from breastfeeding, lacks sleep, and is in the last stages of burnout.
+Salvation comes to her in the form of a cheerful, understanding, and ready-for-anything nanny – either a girl or a vision.

 Western critics praised Tully for its most honest portrayal of a middle-aged, middle-class woman giving birth.